ImanovFuad/Python/Notes-on-testing.md

-The PyOWM has a strong focus on testing: we want it to be _an open source project with industrial-quality_!
+The PyOWM has a strong focus on testing: we want it to be _an open source project with industrial quality_!

 ## Unit tests
 Unit tests aim to test the SW API of each class/module.